+Recommendation 1: To take 30km/h for FR1, 90km/h for FR2 as baseline UE speed

+Recommendation 2: Between GC#1 and GC#2, RAN2 focus on GC#2

 Measurement event prediction (part 1)

 After post email discussion [1], here is part of proposal 9 by removing direct prediction specific parameters.
 In addition, in current TR the set of UE speed is 60/90/120 km/h for 2nd study goal, we need respect that and hence 30km/h is removed from 3rd column.
 The main discussion point is baseline value in 2nd column.
 Note the removed parameters related to direct prediction will be discussed as part 2 in section 2.5.